apollographql/apollo-server/docs/source/performance/apq.md

 });
 ```

+As with the default behavior of the in-memory cache, this leaves APQs in the cache until they are overwritten by the cache's standard eviction policy.

-## Disabling
+## Disabling APQ

-Automatic persisted queries can be disabled entirely by setting the `persistedQueries` attribute to `false` in the `ApolloServer` constructor options:
+You can disable APQ entirely by setting the `persistedQueries` attribute to `false` in the `ApolloServer` constructor options:

 ```javascript
 const server = new ApolloServer({